bitnami/charts/bitnami/suitecrm/README.md

 ## Introduction

-This chart bootstraps a [SuiteCRM](https://github.com/bitnami/bitnami-docker-suitecrm) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [SuiteC&reg;M](https://github.com/bitnami/bitnami-docker-suitecrm) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-SuiteCRM is a software fork of the popular customer relationship management (CRM) system SugarCRM.
+SuiteC&reg;M is a software fork of the popular customer relationship management (CRM) system SugarCRM.

-It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the SuiteCRM application.
+It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the SuiteC&reg;M application.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).